alexanders89/prime-multiplication-table/README.md

 ## Usage

 First we need to jump into our program folder using the Terminal.
-So this depends on where you installed the program, if you followed my installation this will work:
+So this depends on where you installed the program, if you followed my installation this will work: Note: If you just finished installing dependencies, you can skip this step as you're already in the folder.

 ```bash
 $ cd ~/Desktop/prime-multiplication-table